 The most common types of allergen found within your bed, are bacteria, mould, dust mites and dust itself.
 Every night as we sleep, we lose around half a pint of moisture through perspiration, and dead skin cells are shed, as new cells take their place.
 These things, along with the presence of our natural body heat, attract microbes and dust mites, which in turn make the symptoms that allergy suffers contend with, far worse in the process.

 How do Anti-Allergy Mattresses work?

 There are 2 main ways in which hypoallergenic mattresses combat these allergens:

 - The mattress covers are treated or contain special fibres

 - The mattress fillings provide an unsuitable environment for bacteria and dust mites

 Anti-allergy mattresses are also ideal for small children, whose immune systems may not be as advanced as those of an adult.

 There are a few ways in which the mattress cover can help reduce allergies.
-Natural fibres such as Tencel and Aloe Vera, neautralise bacteria, mould and dust mites, preventing them from growing.
-Certain manufacturers use branded technologies to also reduce moisure and other resources that microbes would otherwise feed on.
+Natural fibres such as Tencel and Aloe Vera, neutralise bacteria, mould and dust mites, preventing them from growing.
+Certain manufacturers use branded technologies to also reduce moisture and other resources that microbes would otherwise feed on.
 These materials include: